 Local companies run four-wheel drive trips usually from August to May.
 Most trips are around four to six hours with smoko (Billy Tea) and light refreshments along the way.

 When opting to self explore the Central Otago back country remember the majority of trails in Central Otago will take you well into the high country.
 So even if you begin your journey on a hot sunny day you must be prepared for all weathers, as snow can be expected on the ranges at any time of the year.
+All road conditions can change rapidly and become impassible in wet and/or snowy conditions.

 The self-drive tracks described are only suitable for high ground clearance, low ratio 4wd vehicles.